robinsmidsrod/znc-log-viewer/README.md

 znc-log-viewer
 ==============

-A simple Perl script to view your ZNC bouncer IRC logs.
+A simple Perl script to view and search your ZNC bouncer IRC logs.

 It expects your logs to be located in `~/.znc/users/<username>/moddata/log/<logfile>`.